Is it time for beer yet?

 Posted by Rick Kempen, beer ambassador Beer&cO on 24th Feb 2023

-Is it time for beer already
+When is it time for beer?

 Beer with breakfast - and for breakfast